jrt781/react-gh-pages/README.md

    * Change `jrt781` to be your GitHub username
    * Change `react-gh-pages` to be whatever you named your repository (if you just copied and pasted from above, then it's `my-cs356-project`)

-4. During development, run `npm start` to see your project locally
+4. During development, run `npm start` to see your project locally.

 5. To publish your website or make updates, run `npm run deploy`.
    This will build your webapp for production and publish the changes to the website you listed as your `"homepage"` variable in step 3. <strong>Note that